Isle of Arran: Gaels, Vikings and Middle Ages

 An ancient Irish poem called Agalllamh na Senorach, first recorded in the 13th century, describes the attractions of the island.

-The monastery of Aileach founded by St. Brendan in the 6th century may have been on Arran and St. Molaise was also active, with Holy Isle being a centre of Brendan's activities.
+The monastery of Aileach founded by St. Brendan in the 6th century may have been on Arran, with Holy Isle being a centre of Brendan's activities.
 The caves below Keil Point (Gaelic: Rubha na Cille) contain a slab which may have been an ancient altar.
 This stone has two petrosomatoglyphs on it, the prints of two right feet, said to be of Saint Columba.

 In the 11th century Arran became part of the Sodor (Old Norse: 'Suðr-eyjar'), or South Isles of the Kingdom of Mann and the Isles, but on the death of Godred Crovan in 1095 all the isles came under the direct rule of Magnus III of Norway.
 Lagman (1103–1104) restored local rule.
 After the death of Somerled in 1164, Arran and Bute were ruled by his son Angus.
 In 1237, the Scottish isles broke away completely from the Isle of Man and became an independent kingdom.
 After the indecisive Battle of Largs between the kingdoms of Norway and Scotland in 1263, Haakon Haakonsson, King of Norway reclaimed Norwegian lordship over the "provinces" of the west.
 Arriving at Mull, he rewarded a number of his Norse-Gaelic vassals with grants of lands.
 Bute was given to Ruadhri and Arran to Murchad MacSween.
 Following Haakon's death later that year Norway ceded the islands of western Scotland to the Scottish crown in 1266 by the Treaty of Perth.
 A substantial Viking grave has been discovered near King's Cross south of Lamlash, containing whalebone, iron rivets and nails, fragments of bronze and a 9th-century bronze coin, and another grave of similar date nearby yielded a sword and shield.
-Arran was also part of the medieval Bishopric of Sodor and Man.
+Arran was part of the medieval Bishopric of Sodor and Man.

-On the opposite side of the island near Blackwaterfoot is the King's Cave (see above), where Robert the Bruce is said to have taken shelter in the 14th century.
+On the opposite side of the island near Blackwaterfoot is the King's Cave where Robert the Bruce is said to have taken shelter in the 14th century.
 Bruce returned to the island in 1326, having earlier granted lands to Fergus MacLouis for assistance rendered during his time of concealment there.
 Brodick Castle played a prominent part in the island's medieval history.
 Probably dating from the 13th century, it was captured by English forces during the Wars of Independence before being taken back by Scottish troops in 1307.
 It was badly damaged by action from English ships in 1406 and sustained an attack by John of Islay, the Lord of the Isles in 1455.
 Originally a seat of the Clan Stewart of Menteith it passed to the Boyd family in the 15th century.
 For a short time during the reign of King James V in the 16th century, the Isle of Arran was under the regency of Robert Maxwell, 5th Lord Maxwell.